Mission Science Division: Introduction

-The Earth and Mission Science Division (MSD) supports the preparation, development and operations of research and operational missions within the Earth Observation Programmes Directorate.
+The Earth and Mission Science Division (MSD) supports the preparation, development and operations of research and operational missions within the Earth Observation Programmes Directorate of ESA.
 The Division is responsible for ensuring the application of scientific and other user community requirements in all phases of the development of Earth Observation missions, from precursor studies through to in-orbit satellite operations, and for ensuring coherence throughout with the objectives expressed in the mission requirements documents, including the management of mission-, instrument-specific, or ad-hoc advisory structures (as required).
-The Division organises and supports the activities of the Advisory Committee for Earth Observation (ACEO), including management and implementation of the scientific selection procedure for ESA research missions.
+The Division organises the activities of the Advisory Committee for Earth Observation (ACEO), and manages and implements of the scientific selection procedure for ESA research missions.

 In support of the preparation of new mission concepts, or development and operations of each ESA approved Earth Observation mission, the Division conceives, initiates and conducts supporting scientific studies (in house and external) to ensure that the mission is "fit for purpose".
 In addition, the Division organises, coordinates and executes Campaigns for the purpose of acquiring airborne, balloon-borne, or in-situ data.
 Campaigns are specifically designed in support of technology or mission concept development, mission development, data simulation, and instrument calibration or product validation purposes.
 Campaign data are distributed publicly.

+History and Background

+The Division was founded in November 1992 and has fulfilled a consistent role and function throughout the evolution and development of Earth Observation capabilities within the European Space Agency (ESA).
+The original Earth Science Division (ESD) was established in the Space Science Department of ESA's Scientific Programme Directorate.
+Through the initiation of the ESA Living Planet Programme in 1998, the Division provided crucial scientific support to the development of the successful Meteosat, ERS, Envisat and MetOp missions, together with organising the milestone Granada User Consultation Meetings - which established the lineage of user-driven Earth Explorer research missions through regular consultations with the Earth science user community, and Earth Watch operational missions in conjunction with the operational user community.

+Throughout its history, the Division has moved and been rebranded during various ESA organisational changes.
+In 2001 the Earth Sciences Division moved into the Earth Observation Future Programmes Department of the new Applications Directorate (D/APP).
+Shortly after, in 2002, the Applications Directorate was split up with ESD and the Future Programmes Department moved into the new Earth Observation Programmes Directorate (D/EOP).
+In 2003, the Division was rebranded as the Mission Experts Division and moved together with the Future Programmes Department into the Science and Applications Department.
+In 2004 the Division was renamed back to Earth Science Division and moved into the Science, Applications and Future Technologies Department.
+In 2007 the Division was reorganised and renamed the Mission Science Division.
+Most recently in 2018 the Division became the Earth and Mission Science Division within the Climate Action, Sustainability and Science Department of the Earth Observation Programmes Directorate.

-Mission Science Division Management
+Division Management

-The Mission Science Division management team are:
+The current Mission Science Division management team comprises: